-John Heartfield’s career in the German theater (stage designs, costumes, playbills, promotions) spans a period of nearly half a century.
-As a young stage designer, an incident with Heartfield’s sets inspired Bertolt Brecht, his collaborator and lifelong friend, to explore exciting new theater techniques.
+John Heartfield’s career in the German theater (stage set designs, costumes, playbills, promotions) spanned a period of nearly half a century.

 Explore this section of the Exhibition and discover the Heartfield’s costume designs, stage backdrops, projections, scenery, machinery, and props.

 Hugo Getting wrote the following text on John Heartfield’s influence on German stage set design.

 “Heartfield’s sense and understanding of the theatre never let him forget that human beings are the focus of everything that happens on the state.
 That is why it is useless to look for the sensational, the forced original in his décor.
 To him, the message was always more important than the effect.
 Content and substance of the play always remained essential for him.
 To translate it into the idiom of stage design, to make it visible and perceptible, was his priority.
 To this end he employed all the possibilities and effects of the theatre and exploited stage technology to its full capacity. […]